Know What To Look For

 There are many aspects that make up a good teaching personality.
 Everyone has a different personality and style, but there are traits that characterize a good instructor.
 Over the years I’ve been able to isolate those to help me make good hiring decisions.

 Unfortunately I’ve found some very gifted, natural musicians have a hard time teaching because they didn’t have to go through the steps that most people have to.
-They may lean towards assuming a student should just “get it” like they did and not break it down.
+They assume a student should just “get it” like they did and not break it down.
 Teachers who have had to work for their skill can draw from their own experience to help their students.

 Before undertaking a lesson program you may want to interview at least a few different instructors, preferably that have come through referrals.
 I often meet with 8 to 12 before hiring one instructor.